 Most modern FPGAs have enough logic elements and memory that they can be configured with a "soft" CPU (e.g. Altera's Nios and Xilinx's MicroBlaze).
 This allows the FPGA to include both software and hardware functions.
-A relatively recent development is a "programmable SoC" (PSoC) which combines an FPGA and a (hardware-based, typically ARM) CPU core.
+Some FPGAs include a (hardware-based, typically ARM) CPU core for applications that require both an SoC and programmable logic.

-A typical FPGA is the Altera Cyclone IV family which we have used in the lab.
-Depending on the version, the FPGA can contain between 6 k and 114 k logic elements and between 180 and 530 I/O pins.
-A small FPGA (EP4CE6, 6K LE, 91 I/O pins) costs about \$12 in small quantities.
+Depending on the version, the FPGA might contain between 6 k and 114 k logic elements and between 180 and 530 I/O pins.
+Smaller FPGAs sell for under \$10 in small quantities.
 However, large highperformance FPGAs, often used for ASIC prototyping, can cost many thousands of dollars.
 Due to the high I/O count most FPGAs use ball grid array (BGA) packages.